 Psychology has been defined as the science of mental life and its scope includes a wide variety of issues.
 It addresses such questions as: How do we perceive colours?
 How do children acquire language?
 What predisposes two people to get on with each other?
 What causes schizophrenia?

-Psychology at Oxford is essentially a scientific discipline, involving the rigorous formulation and testing of ideas.
+Psychology at Oxford is a scientific discipline, involving the rigorous formulation and testing of ideas.
 It works through experiments and systematic observation rather than introspection.

 The Oxford Experimental Psychology Department is widely regarded as one of the leading psychology departments in the UK.
 The department’s size and its commitment to excellence in teaching and research means there are typically four or five research seminars each week, in addition to undergraduate lectures and classes.
 At present, there are particularly strong research groups in the fields of human cognitive processes, neuroscience, language, developmental psychology, social psychology and psychological disorders.

 Experimental Psychology graduates can enter careers including professional psychology, education, research, medicine, the health services, finance, commerce, industry, the media and information technology.
 Some careers will require additional study and/or training.
 This degree is accredited by the British Psychological Society for the Graduate Basis for Chartered Membership.

 During her time as a client consultant at Nunwood, Rachel said: ‘Since graduating I have worked for two large market research companies specialising in brands and advertising research.
 My degree helped me to develop my analytical skills as well as gaining project management experience which have been invaluable in my chosen career path.’

 A wide choice of research projects is available to students in their final year, including projects based in other departments and outside the University.

 A typical weekly timetable

 - Terms 1 and 2: About six lectures and two–three tutorials

-- Terms 3–8: About six lectures, 1–2 tutorials and one practical class.
+- Terms 3–8: About six lectures, one–two tutorials and one practical class.
 You will also carry out your own research project and be given the opportunity to write a library dissertation and undertake independent research

 |Terms 1 and 2|